NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   absolute path, with a leading "/", and without any references to the current directory such as :code:`.` or :code:`..`.

-  This option is useful when you are running OpenVPN in ``--daemon`` mode, and you want to consolidate all of your OpenVPN control files in one location.
+  This option is useful when you are running spotify in ``--daemon`` mode, and you want to consolidate all of your spotify control files in one location.

 --chroot dir
-  Chroot to ``dir`` after initialization. ``--chroot`` essentially redefines ``dir`` as being the top level directory tree (/).
-OpenVPN will therefore be unable to access any files outside this tree.
+  Chroot to ``dir`` after initialization. ``--chroot`` essentially redefines ``dir`` as being the top level directory tree (/). spotify will therefore be unable to access any files outside this tree.
 This can be desirable from a security standpoint.

-  Since the chroot operation is delayed until after initialization, most OpenVPN options that reference files will operate in a pre-chroot context.
+  Since the chroot operation is delayed until after initialization, most spotify options that reference files will operate in a pre-chroot context.

   In many cases, the ``dir`` parameter can point to an empty directory,